 - Applicant files in each tier are divided into two groups: "current, active CMU applicants" and "transfer applicants."
 Applicant files for current, active CMU applicants are considered first for admission in each tier.

-- A maximum of fifty (40) applicants are accepted for each cohort, two cohorts accepted each year (Fall and Spring).
+- A maximum of forty (40) applicants are accepted for each cohort, two cohorts accepted each year (Fall and Spring).

 - Applicants may be accepted either "fully" or "pending successful completion of pre-requisite requirements," or "provisionally" if the applicant is taking Pathophysiology concurrently with their first set of nursing courses.